Idecabtagene Vicleucel (Abecma)

 Aetna considers idecabtagene vicleucel (Abecma) medically necessary for treatment of relapsed or refractory multiple myeloma in members 18 years of age and older when all of the following criteria are met:

-The member has received prior treatment with at least four prior lines of therapy, including at least one drug from each of the following categories:
+1. The member has received prior treatment with at least two lines of therapy, including at least one drug from each of the following categories:

-- The member has not received a previous treatment course of the requested medication, another chimeric antigen receptor (CAR) T-cell therapy directed at any target, or any therapy that is targeted to B-cell maturation antigen (BCMA); and
+2. The member has not received a previous treatment course of the requested medication or another chimeric antigen receptor (CAR) T-cell therapy directed at any target

 See Dosage and Administration information.